Joe Dal Ferro

 Joe Dal Ferro, Vice Chair

 Joe Dal Ferro is Vice Chair of the International Cheese Council of Canada (ICCC).
-He has been in the consumer packaged goods industry for over 30 years and has held senior management positions with Tier 1 companies before joining the Switzerland Cheeses in 2009.
-Joe is president of Switzerland Cheese Marketing Inc., a major importer of natural cheeses from Switzerlandand from around the world.
+He has been in the consumer-packaged goods industry for over 35 years and has held senior management positions with Tier 1 companies before joining Finica Food Specialties Ltd in 2021.

-Originally from Toronto, Dal Ferro loves heading up the team at Switzerland Cheese because he gets to interact with consumers and customers from across the nation, sharing flavours and passion around natural cheese.
+Originally from Toronto, Dal Ferro loves heading up the team at Finica Food Specialties Ltd. because he gets to interact with consumers, suppliers, and customers from across the nation, sharing his passion for fine cheese, charcuterie, and fine foods.
 Joe is a real community relations expert; there’s nothing he would rather be doing than mixing and mingling with fellow foodies, chefs, and cheese lovers across Canada.
-He is often the face of Switzerland Cheeses and can be seen on Breakfast TV shows, heard on radio and at many food and wine demos across Canada, helping to show Canadians how to incorporate Switzerland Cheeses into daily recipes for friends and family.
+He is often seen on breakfast TV shows, heard on radio and participating in many food and wine demos across Canada, helping to show Canadians how to incorporate fine cheese and fine food into daily recipes for friends and family.

-He is also engaged with industry partners in Europe, the US and other key dairy producing areas around the world advocating for the ICCC members.
+Joe is also engaged with industry partners in Europe, the US and other key dairy producing areas from around the world advocating for the ICCC members.

 Leeola Zanetti, Treasurer